 Can Elephants Breed in Captivity?

-When searching “can elephants breed in captivity,” you’re likely to see contradicting answers from the top few online results.
-This all comes down to who is publishing the information and their ideology about captive breeding.
+When searching "Can elephants breed in captivity," you will likely see contradicting answers from the top few online results.
+The variation of information all comes down to who is publishing the information and their ideology about captive breeding.
 Today, the top Google result for that search term states that it is easy to breed elephants in captivity and that breeding success has been on the rise in recent years.
 The second result says that many captive elephants have poor fertility and cannot conceive.

-When considering the sources of these results, I’m sure you can guess which one of those answers came from a zoo and which from an animal rights organization.
-This is because organizations differ in their perspective on the ethics behind captive breeding.
-So let’s break down the facts behind the captive breeding of elephants.
+When considering the sources of these results, you can guess which one of those answers came from a zoo and which from an animal rights organization.
+The organization's ethical stance on captive breeding influences these answers, and while this article examines the ethics, we also break down the facts behind the captive breeding of elephants.

 How do Elephants Breed in Captivity?